tamthwong/BigDataLab03/Lab04/README.md

 ### Additional Notes

 - **Checkpoint Directories**: Each Spark script uses checkpoint directories at `/tmp/spark_checkpoint_...`.
-Delete these directories before re-running to avoid conflicts.
+Delete these directories or change the script with new checkpoint directories before re-running to avoid conflicts.
 - **Verify Topics**: Use a Kafka consumer to check topic data:
   ```bash
   bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic <topic_name> --from-beginning